 Lynette Dickson, MS, RD, LRD - Bio Sketch

-Lynette Dickson is an Associate Director of Community Outreach and Engagement, at the Center for Rural Health (CRH) at the University of North Dakota School of Medicine & Health Sciences, Grand Forks.
+Lynette Dickson is an associate director of Community Outreach and Engagement, at the Center for Rural Health (CRH) at the University of North Dakota School of Medicine & Health Sciences, Grand Forks.
 She has been with the Center since February 2003.

-Prior to coming to the CRH, she worked as the area program manager for the American Diabetes Association–North Dakota and northwestern Minnesota office and director of Camp Sioux, a summer camp for children diagnosed with diabetes, for eight years.
+Prior to coming to the CRH, she worked as the area program manager for the American Diabetes Association–North Dakota and northwestern Minnesota office and as director of Camp Sioux, a summer camp for children diagnosed with diabetes, for eight years.

 Established in 1980, the CRH is one of the nation’s most experienced rural health organizations.
 It has developed a full complement of programs to assist researchers, educators, policymakers, healthcare providers, and most important, rural residents to address changing rural environments by identifying and researching rural health issues, analyzing health policy, strengthening local capabilities, developing community-based alternatives, and advocating for rural concerns.